Updated: Apr 4

 Tafseer al-Jalaalayn is an abridged Tafseer authored by two Jalaal ad-Deens, Jalaal ad-Deen al-Mahallee and Jalaal ad-Deen as-Suyootee.
 It is originally the work of al-Mahallee, however, he passed before completing it, only completing from Israa to Nass and some of al-Baqarah. as-Suyootee came behind him completing from Baqarah to Kahf.
 Its words are similar in the number to that of the Quran.
 The value in this work is its focus on Quranic vocabulary, the themes of chapters, and reasons for revelation of verses and chapters, all while being succinct.
 A detractor is that there is some Ta'weel (interpretation) of Allah's qualities within this work.

 The value of Tafseer as-Sa'dee is that it is abridged, its language and level is suitable for the novice as well as the person of knowledge, and it is orthodox in its theological presentation.
-Along with this, the author provides you the summary of the major works of Tafseer all truncated into a singular statement that also matches the view of the author.
+Along with this, the author provides summary of the major works of Tafseer all truncated into a singular statement that also matches the view of the author.

 Zubdat-ut-Tafseer is Muhammad Sulaymaan al-Ashqar's summary of Fath-ul-Qadeer condensed to one volume for brevity.
 It presents suitable narrations in support of a given exegesis and also offers some interesting alternatives in understanding the Quran.